IshayBalash/.net-course-final-project/README.md

 * The task of the project is to create a functinal car rental application that contains the server and the client side.
-* The  DB used in this project is a mysql microsoft DB.
+* The  data base used in this project is a mysql microsoft DB.
 * The server is written in C# with WebAPI tecnology.
 * The client side was writen in Angular 5.